 The trigger system is where the highest-value context lives.
 A trigger fact encodes a mapping: “when touching files matching this pattern, inject these constraints.”
 For example, reading sqlite.go in the memstore codebase auto-loads the invariant “scanFact and factColumns must stay in sync” – a cross-cutting constraint that isn’t visible in any single file but matters every time you edit the schema handling code.
 More on triggers below.

-PreToolUse:Edit — Surface Constraints Before You Change a File
+PreToolUse:Edit – Same Treatment Before a Change

-SessionEnd: Record Activity and Upload Transcript
+SessionEnd: Record Activity

 Triggers: The Warm Tier